 Other roles that can be considered depending on the child’s age include:

-Bear in mind, small children can be unpredictable – only offer very simple tasks to tiny tots, and be sure children are included in rehearsals where possible so they know what is expected of them.
+Small children can be unpredictable.
+Only offer very simple tasks to tiny tots.
+Include children in the rehearsal where possible so they know what is expected of them.

 Weddings can be especially exciting for preschoolers, and this can lead to fatigue.
 It can help to plan your wedding ceremony around the child’s normal sleep or nap times.
-I know brides are often up at the crack of dawn to prepare for their wedding ceremony but allowing your child to wake up at their normal time can be a positive step that helps your child keep going throughout the whole day.
+Allow your child to wake up at their normal time.
+This can be a positive step that helps your child keep going throughout the whole day.

 Barring the occasional bout of stage fright, most children handle the wedding ceremony extremely well.
 It tends to be the period immediately after the ceremony that youngsters find stressful.
 This can be a time when your guests gather to congratulate the bride and groom, and children can easily feel left out.